Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Adrienne Rich and The Trees
+Adrienne Rich And A Summary of The Trees

 What makes this poem unusual is the speaker's attitude towards the trees.
 In the first two stanzas there is a definite attachment as the speaker objectively describes the escape of the trees to their new environment.